NSW Health offers the following free vaccines via pharmacist immunisers, through the State funded and National Immunisation Program (NIP).

 • Pharmacist immunisers must report all vaccines administered to the AIR, preferably within 24 hours of administration but must be within 10 business days.

-• For information on registering for access to the AIR.
+• Information is available on registering for access to the AIR.

 Contact page owner: Immunisation